Quadrilateral0/Quadrilateral0/README.md

 ### Hi there! 👋
 Licensed clinician leveraging a background in healthcare management, compliance/QA, and program development.
 Completed Georgia Tech's Full Stack Software Engineering certificate program to support a data management skillset with experience in MERN stack technologies.
 Analytical and personable, and equally comfortable leading a team as with solving complex problems.
+Experienced with the tech startup environment, coordination across teams, and presenting technical subject matter to a diverse range of stakeholders.
 Integrating treatment, compliance, and technology to create improved healthcare experiences for all.

 You can find me on my [LinkedIn](https://www.linkedin.com/in/amandacdulaney/) or at my [Portfolio site](https://quadrilateral0.github.io/ACD-Portfolio/).
 I love to collaborate or just make friends, so drop me a line!